Please ensure Javascript is enabled for purposes of website accessibility

 Index collection

-Returns events at the specified indexes.
-If no stored event exists at a specified index, the stream's read characteristics determine how the returned event is calculated.
+Returns data points at the specified indexes.
+If no stored data point exists at a specified index, the stream's read characteristics determine how the returned data point is calculated.
 For more information, see Interpolation and Extrapolation.

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data/Interpolated?index={index}[&index={index}...]